videntity/vcert/README.md

 has a number of security features that 'vcert' uses.
 It is recommended that you use a unique `SECRET_KEY` and that you host the service on HTTPS using a valid certificate.
 User authentication is accomplished via django's standard `auth` which uses salted and hashed passwords.
+Use up to date OpenSSL software.

-In order to enable a user to act as an administraor (i.e. verify/approve certificates) you need to give access to the Django admin to said user.
+In order to enable a user to act as an administraor (i.e. verify/approve certificates) you need to give set the user's `is_staff` flag to `True`.

+There are other configuration via the `admin`.
 (`http://127.0.0.1:8000/admin` in a development configuration).
 You can so this in two ways: